 Protein's advantages for maintaining and increasing lean muscle mass and promoting tissue health are well recognized.
 Getting enough protein in your diet is vital for your well-being and balancing your weight.

 - Phosphorus: Phosphorus is a mineral found in our teeth and bones.
-Chicken sausages are a good and healthy source of phosphorus.
-They can help you develop strong bones and teeth and have good kidney function [3].
+It supports the development of strong bones and teeth and has good kidney function [4].

-- Vitamin B12: Sausages also have vitamin B12, which is required to develop red blood cells.
-It also assists in the metabolism of fats and carbohydrates.
-So, in some way, it greatly helps with your body's metabolism [4].
+- Vitamin B12 and folic acid: These are required to develop red blood cells.
+Vitamin B12 also assists in the metabolism of fats and carbohydrates.
+So, in some way, it greatly helps with your body's metabolism [5].

 Related Articles: